TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Upgrading/Index.rst

 Upgrading to FAL
 ================

-When needs to be considered when you're upgrading from a 4.x TYPO3 version to FAL?
+What needs to be considered when you're upgrading from a 4.x TYPO3 version to FAL?